 Protein type: G protein, monomeric, Ran; Motility/polarity/chemotaxis; Cell cycle regulation; Nuclear export; G protein, monomeric; Nuclear receptor co-regulator; G protein

 Molecular Function: GTPase activity; protein binding; GDP binding; androgen receptor binding; GTP binding; transcription coactivator activity; chromatin binding

-Biological Process: ribosomal small subunit export from nucleus; mitosis; positive regulation of protein binding; RNA export from nucleus; positive regulation of transcription, DNA-dependent; viral infectious cycle; signal transduction; ribosomal large subunit export from nucleus; pre-microRNA export from nucleus; mitotic spindle organization and biogenesis; cell division; small GTPase mediated signal transduction; androgen receptor signaling pathway; gene expression; protein export from nucleus; DNA metabolic process
+Biological Process: ribosomal small subunit export from nucleus; mitosis; positive regulation of protein binding; viral reproduction; positive regulation of transcription, DNA-dependent; viral infectious cycle; signal transduction; ribosomal large subunit export from nucleus; pre-microRNA export from nucleus; mitotic spindle organization and biogenesis; protein import into nucleus; protein import into nucleus, translocation; cell division; small GTPase mediated signal transduction; androgen receptor signaling pathway; gene expression; protein export from nucleus; DNA metabolic process